 Another key difference between adult and infant studies is the positioning of the participant and eye tracker.
 For adults, the eye tracker is usually placed directly in front of the participant.
 In contrast, infants may be lying in their caregiver’s lap or in a crib, so it is better to position the screen centrally and parallel to their face to facilitate quick eye detection and reduce calibration time.
 With infant participants, calibration efficiency is essential—though it may seem counterintuitive to prioritize speed over precision.
 A protracted calibration procedure risks inducing boredom or fussiness in infants, potentially compromising their attention not only for the calibration itself but for the subsequent experimental task.

+An important methodological consideration when caregivers are holding infants is ensuring the eye tracker records only the infant's gaze, not the caregiver's.
+While caregivers can be instructed to look away from the screen, a more practical and reliable solution is to have them wear sunglasses or shutter glasses.
+Shutter glasses consist of plastic frames with horizontal strips or slats instead of clear lenses, effectively blocking the eye tracker's detection of the caregiver's eyes while allowing them to see and remain comfortable.

 This delicate balance between calibration thoroughness and maintaining infant engagement exemplifies the methodological insights typically acquired through hands-on laboratory experience rather than formal methodological literature.
 When working with adults, it is also important to remind participants not to wear eyeliner or mascara, as these can interfere with data quality.
 If possible, participants should also avoid wearing glasses.
 Finally, ask participants to take a comfortable and stable position, as head or posture changes during the task can alter eye-tracker accuracy relative to the original calibration, thereby affecting data quality.
 Once calibration has been successfully completed, the experiment can start and data can be collected and saved.

 Data Pre-processing